jonhunter1977/BookingHunter/README.md

 The way I'm planning on approaching this at the moment is as follows:

-1) Build a DLL with the following layers:
+1) Build a DLL with the following layers
   a) Data access layer
   b) Business logic layer

 2) Use the Microsoft Web API to offer the business logic layer via RESTFul web services in a variety of data formats (XML, JSON etc)

-I'd like to deliver the following functionality:
+I'd like to deliver the following functionality

 1) An administration section to create Clubs/Locations.
 Facilities (e.g. Squash/Tennis) can be created against a location.
 Courts can then be created for these facilities.
 2) A website where members can register, view available courts and make bookings